awslabs/aws-glue-schema-registry/README.md

 **AWS Glue Schema Registry Library** offers Serializers and Deserializers that plug-in with Glue Schema Registry.

 ## Getting Started
 1. **Sign up for AWS** &mdash; Before you begin, you need an AWS account.
-For more information about creating an AWS account and retrieving your AWS credentials, see [AWS Account and Credentials][docs-signup] in the AWS SDK for Java Developer Guide.
+For more information about creating an AWS account and retrieving your AWS credentials, see [AWS Account and Credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) in the AWS SDK for Java Developer Guide.
 1. **Sign up for AWS Glue Schema Registry** &mdash; Go to the AWS Glue Schema Registry console to sign up for the service and create an AWS Glue Schema Registry.
-For more information, see [Create a Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html) in the AWS Glue Developer Guide.
+For more information, see [Getting Started with Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry-gs.html) in the AWS Glue Developer Guide.
 1. **Minimum requirements** &mdash; To use the AWS Glue Schema Registry, you'll need **Java 1.8+**.

 ## Features

 1. AVRO Messages/records are serialized on producer front and deserialized on the consumer front by using